 This enables you to quickly notice the instances when customers are not satisfied and take corrective measures to retain them.

-According to SQM group statistics, 95% of customers can continue to do business with a company because they are very satisfied with their support team’s customer experience.
+According to SQM group statistics, 95% of customers can continue to do business with a company because they are very satisfied with the support team’s customer experience.

 Drives accountability

-Support agents are motivated to achieve excellent performance, promoting a culture of responsibility and ongoing improvement within the team.
+This motivates them to work even harder towards attaining excellent performance that can promote a culture of responsibility and an ongoing improvement within the team.

 Provides insights into team’s performance

-The scorecard organizes essential performance data in an easy-to-understand format, enabling businesses to track individual and team performance over time.
+The scorecard organizes essential performance data in an easy-to-understand format, enabling team leads to track individual and team performance over time.

 This allows them to understand whether or not their efficiency and productivity are up to standard.